gtuzi/intro_2_rl/approximate_methods/eligibility_traces/README.md

 alternative which does not require imporance sampling.

 ###### Background: n-Step Tree-Backup
-In the n-step Tree-Backup algorithm the unsampled actions are bootstrapped using the estimated value.
+In the $n$-step Tree-Backup algorithm the unsampled actions are bootstrapped using the estimated value.
 While the sampled actions are weighted according to the probability of the target policy $\pi$ having taken that action.
 More concretely, if we have two steps (i.e. 2-step